 As an Amazon Associate, I earn from qualifying purchases.

-This Instant Pot pot roast is filled with all the classic flavors of your mom’s recipe, but it’s ready in a fraction of the time.
+This Instant Pot chuck roast is filled with all the classic flavors of your Nana’s recipe, but it’s ready in a fraction of the time.
 If you could put a hug on a plate, it would be this dinner.

 And because not everyone has a pressure cooker (yet!), I’ve also included slow cooking and oven-baking instructions.

-I used chuck from Butcher Box, but you can also use brisket, rump, or round roast.
-Rump can be a tougher meat to cook compared with the others, but it will still be amazing if you cook it the right way.
+I used a chuck roast, but you can also use brisket, rump, or round roast.
+Rump can be a tougher meat to cook compared with the others, but it will still be amazing.

 Choose a cut that has decent fat marbling as it will add more flavor to the dish.
 You will be trimming some of the fat prior to cooking to keep the gravy/broth from being greasy.